Don't forget the side characters

 Kunisawa Amon is older than the majority of the characters, more experienced, and doesn’t mind admitting this.
 His presence confuses and and brings about the unexpected in the plot, but he isn’t a plot device.
 He isn’t there to explain the inner workings of Domyouji’s “witch” mother, or to get Tsukushi and Tsukasa back together.
 It’s simply the nature of his character – cold, mature, and able to see the grander scheme – which guides the characters to make their own natural moves towards these ends.

-One reply on “Don't forget the side characters”
+One response to “Don't forget the side characters”

 Great post!
 I have to say, I’ve always liked that Yoko Kamio never turned Amon’s character into a cliche.
 When he was first introduced, I thought he’d fall for Tsukushi as would happen in most shojo manga, but he’s far too cynical for that to happen.
 He knows to provoke Tsukushi to be honest with herself so she can finally admit she loves Tsukasa, and I think in many ways he brings the audience’s voice into the series because he asks Tsukushi questions the reader wants to know about the depth of her feelings for Tsukasa, and he also brings in a more mature perspective (such as when he tells her that just because she and Tsukasa are dating again doesn’t automatically mean they’ll have a happy ending).
 One of my favorite scenes is when Amon asks Tsukushi if there’s such a thing as love that never fades – and she answers that the fun is finding out if there is.
 I love this scene because it shows that for all the problems Tsukushi and Tsukasa have, she ultimately believes in their love.